qusers/Q/experiments/analytical-charge-validation/TRAJECTORY_DIAGNOSTICS.md

 Campaign generation, endpoint-to-ladder transfer and multi-observable/replica statistical qualification remain required.
 No long trajectory or HPC job is authorized by this diagnostic checkpoint.

+Verification checkpoint (2026-09-08): **302 passed, 2 optional integration skips,
+2 documented archival partition expected failures**, in 93.64 seconds.
+Fresh isolated builds used native source commit `53f2d015`, including the new observer.
+The tests exercise its actual chain/endpoint/completion/analysis integration, the diagnostics command, refusal of an entirely removed required trace, and hot-atom warning rejection.
+The full focused boundary/accounting/endpoint suite passed.
+No HPC calculation or long preparation was run.